jolin-io/WhereTraits.jl/docs/src/manual.md

   All these arguments are passed on to the inner function, which is defined next.

-2. The second function is this inner function `function foo(::WhereTraits.InternalState.TraitsSingleton, ::Type{Tuple{WhereTraits.Syntax._BetweenCurliesAndArgs,Any}}, a, ::WhereTraits.Syntax._BetweenArgsAndTypeVars, var"'T1'"::Any, ::WhereTraits.Syntax._BetweenTypeVarsAndTraits, var"'Val{isodd(a1)}()'"::Val{true})`.
+2. The second function is this inner function `function foo(::WhereTraits.InternalState.TraitsDefSingleton, ::Type{Tuple{WhereTraits.Syntax._BetweenCurliesAndArgs,Any}}, a, ::WhereTraits.Syntax._BetweenArgsAndTypeVars, var"'T1'"::Any, ::WhereTraits.Syntax._BetweenTypeVarsAndTraits, var"'Val{isodd(a1)}()'"::Val{true})`.

   Here we do the actual full traits dispatch, specifying a dispatch type for each of the arguments we just put into the inner functions.
 Let's again go through each single argument:

-  1. `::WhereTraits.InternalState.TraitsSingleton` dispatches on the singleton type to make sure this does not conflict with any other methods defined for this function
+  1. `::WhereTraits.InternalState.TraitsDefSingleton` dispatches on the singleton type to make sure this does not conflict with any other methods defined for this function
   2. `::Type{Tuple{WhereTraits.Syntax._BetweenCurliesAndArgs,Any}}` dispatches on the signature of the outer function, again adding support for types with Type-parameters which is why you see this extra type `WhereTraits.Syntax._BetweenCurliesAndArgs`.
 If you would have dispatch for say `function MyType{Int, Bool}(a::Any, b::Any)` this would look like `::Type{Tuple{Int, Bool, WhereTraits.Syntax._BetweenCurliesAndArgs,Any, Any}}` respectively
   3. `a` is just the standard argument, which was of type `Any`.